mikeferguson/ndt_2d/README.md

  * ``transform_timeout``: Max allowable time to wait for transform to become available when transforming the laser scan.
 Units: seconds.

+ * ``use_barycenter``: When scan matching, should closest scans be selected via the scan pose or the barycenter of the scan points.

  * ``use_particle_filter``: When set, mapping is disabled and a global NDT is created.
 The initial pose tool will initialize localization.